Kelly Lin Wuthrich

 Biology PhD Candidate at Florida International University

-I am a PhD student Florida International University in Dr. Christian Cox's lab, studying the role of thermal stress on phenotypic plasticity and gene expression reversibility in the Panamanian slender anole (Anolis apletophallus).
-I am interested in discerning the physiological, behavioral, and transcriptomic plasticity to acute heat stress and the extent of reversibility.
+I am a PhD student Florida International University in Dr. Christian Cox's lab, studying the role of thermal stress on phenotypic plasticity and gene expression in the Panamanian slender anole (Anolis apletophallus).
+I am interested in discerning the physiological, behavioral, transcriptomic, and epigenomic plastic response to acute heat stress and exploring if these plastic responses are reversible over multiple timescales.

-I am a recent graduate of Binghamton University, State University of New York.
+I was an undergraduate at Binghamton University, State University of New York.
 I was a research assistant in Dr. Lindsey Swierk's lab where I worked on understanding the importance of coloration in water anole (Anolis aquaticus) antipredator adaptations and social signaling.
-I was a field intern in the summer of 2019 with the New York State Department of Environmental Conservation to gather data on levels of PFAS in Stewart State Forest, Newburgh NY.
+During my undergrad, I was a field intern in the summer of 2019 with the New York State Department of Environmental Conservation to gather data on levels of PFAS in Stewart State Forest, Newburgh NY.

-In my free time, I love to read, collect coral and shells at the beach, cook, and play with my dog, Buster!
+In my free time, I love to read, explore the outdoors from the beach to mountains, cook, and teach tricks to my dog, Buster!